lidofinance/community-staking-module/docs/src/src/CSModule.sol/contract.CSModule.md

 ### isValidatorExitDelayPenaltyApplicable

-Determines whether a validator exit status should be updated and will have affect on Node Operator.
+Determines whether a validator's exit status should be updated and will have an effect on the Node Operator.

 ```solidity